Changissnz/selfinterest/README.md

 reactions from revelation and falsities alike, these reactions corresponding to the underlying truths that concern the members, not readily able to be known due to choice expression.

-## More on philosophies of self-interest #68
+## More on philosophies of self-interest #69

 Media allows for strategy from one end to deliver formulated vectors to another.
 This is exactly why the innermost essence of problems concerning one end are difficult to solve even in the most efficiently networked situations via media.
-Mathematically, this could be presented as a balancing issue with the cost-effectiveness possibly being sufficient yet degenerative over time.
-But really, what is to be said when one of the ends are supposed to be excised out of the equation for the balance, seemingly arbitrary, is it not?
+Mathematically, this could be presented as a balancing issue with the cost-effectiveness possibly being sufficient yet still degenerative over time.
+But really, what is to be said when one of the ends is supposed to be excised out of the equation for the balance, seemingly arbitrary, is it not?
 One instance one end concerning the media really matters, the next not.
 Artificial media clearly is not the endpoint beyond all else, and although it can serve as solution or for solution, the decision to use or improve it is not guaranteed, as already stated.
 The commonality